 Once your sales team has interacted with an MQL and determined that the contact could be a potential customer, they can be categorized as a Sales Qualified Lead, or SQL.

 Similar to the MQL stage, this lifecycle stage should have clear quantifiable qualifications to be designated as an SQL in HubSpot.
-To do this accurately, HubSpot offers an additional function of Lead Status Sub-Stages within this lifecycle stage.
+To do this accurately, HubSpot offers an additional function of Lead Status "within" this lifecycle stage.
 This can help your sales team track an email contact’s progress through the sales funnel with accurate, accessible information for the entire team.

 A contact in the Opportunity stage of HubSpot’s Lifecycle has officially entered the “real” sales conversation.
 This means that they are in contact with your sales team, and you know who the decision maker is, along with their budget, timeline, and the product they’re interested in.